 In February 2011, she became a “Dragon” on Dragon’s Den after investor James Caan left the series.
 In an interview at the time, she spoke frankly about the personal challenges she had faced in her life.
-She had a stroke following surgery, but remains upbeat, despite it having lasting effects, including one of her hands being paralysed.
-She can’t drive any more due to the after-effects but says her “brain is still as sharp as ever” and she can afford to pay a chauffeur, so it doesn’t impact on her life in a huge way.
+She had a stroke following surgery, but remained upbeat, despite it leaving lasting effects, including one of her hands being paralysed.
+She wasn’t able to drive due to the after-effects but said her “brain is still as sharp as ever” and she could afford to pay a chauffeur, so it didn’t impact on her life in a huge way.

-Known as a great philanthropist, she supports many charities.
-In particular, The Stroke Association and the Princess Royal Trust for Carers are very important to her.
+Known as a great philanthropist, she supported many charities.
+In particular, The Stroke Association and the Princess Royal Trust for Carers were very important to her.

-TMore recently, she has been a key business speaker at conferences and events, while also investing in and coaching people within the industry.
-She has appeared on The Secret Millionaire – the TV show where millionaires go back to their roots incognito, meet local people and invest in worthwhile community projects and individuals.
+More recently, she was a key business speaker at conferences and events, while also investing in and coaching people within the industry.
+She appeared on The Secret Millionaire – the TV show where millionaires go back to their roots incognito, meet local people and invest in worthwhile community projects and individuals.

 She travelled to Rochdale’s Falinge estate, a few miles from where she grew up, living undercover for 10 days and posing as a documentary-maker.
 The estate has a high number of people claiming incapacity benefits.
 Devey visited numerous community projects, including Syke Base Community Centre, where she met the founder and volunteer Sheila Acton, aged 70.